 Most popular sites

-Compassionate Eyes Tower is at the Cangyang Gyatso Cultural Square in Gangcha County, it is built with Tibetan Buddhist culture and traditional Tibetan architecture
+Compassionate Eyes Tower is at Cangyang Gyatso Cultural Square in Gangcha County, it is built with Tibetan Buddhist culture and traditional Tibetan architecture

 Geography and climate